Galapagos travel Itineraries: how to make the most of your time in Ecuador’s Most Famous Islands

 You have a lot of time to go and hang out either at Playa Alemanes or Playa Estacion, inside the Darwin Center.

-Just make sure to be back by 1om since you need to be one our before embarking on your boat to San Cristobal.
+Just make sure to be back by 1 pm since you need to be one of our guests before embarking on your boat to San Cristobal.

 You will get to San Cristobal around 4.00.
-You will have the time to settle in your hotel and have a nice dinner.
+You will have time to settle into your hotel and have a nice dinner.
 Getting ready for the next adventures.

 Day 8 – San Cristobal – Punta Carola – Interpretative Center and las Tijeretas